kingshorthair/kingshorthair/README.md

 # Christopher C Skinner – Geospatial Systems & Data Engineering Portfolio

-This portfolio highlights selected work in enterprise GIS architecture, data engineering, and public data delivery with a focus on geoscience, energy systems, and spatial integration.
+Selected work in enterprise GIS architecture, data engineering, and public data delivery with a focus on geoscience, energy systems, and spatial integration.
 Each project reflects a blend of technical execution, stakeholder alignment, and scalable design.

 ---